mamaz/mamaz.github.io/_posts/2018-05-05-re-enable-hard-drive-after-powerloss.md

 ---
 layout: post
-title: How to Re-enable Your Hard Drive When Suddenly You Have Powerloss
+title: How to Re-enable Your Hard Drive When Suddenly You Have Powerloss on Mac OSX
 comments: true
 ---

-If you accidentally have a power loss when you are still using your external hard drive, copying somthing and the drive can't be detected when you're Mac is back on.
+If you accidentally have a power loss when you are still using your external hard drive, and the drive can't be detected when your Mac is back on.

 First you can can hit Cmd + Space and type **Disk Utility** and choose it.